jopeng5/rock-paper-scissors/README.md

 # Rock Paper Scissors

 ### Description
-a console-based, 5-round game of Rock Paper Scissors
+a 5-round game of Rock Paper Scissors

 ### Lessons Learned
 * How to: